-Today, these patterns have resulted in Tel Aviv-Yafo becoming an urban heat island relative to the surrounding areas, which is especially acute in the south of Tel Aviv.

-Tel Aviv-Yafo is 3°C warmer than the rural area (Palmachim) during the day, and 4°C during the night.
+Today, these trends have resulted in Tel Aviv-Yafo becoming an urban heat island relative to the surrounding areas, which is especially acute in the south of Tel Aviv.9 Tel Aviv-Yafo is 3°C warmer than the rural area (Palmachim) during the day, and 4°C during the night.
 Unlike the beach, where the Sea moderates temperature, urban heat spikes during the day inland.
 In some neighborhoods, like Florentine, it spikes again at night due to the urban canyon of buildings.
 In the summer months, when it's hottest, a sea breeze typically blows from the west or northwest.
-At night, a light land breeze carries wind from the east or southeast towards the sea.
+At night, a light land breeze carries wind from the east or southeast towards the sea.10 matter, which becomes trapped by the dense streets and buildings.
+As vegetation is replaced with materials like concrete and asphalt city-wide, more radiant heat from sunlight is absorbed during the day and radiated back at night.
+In places where there is already limited vegetation, loss of existing coverage of trees and vegetation to these materials is of even greater consequence.

-Inland and in southern districts, the urban heat island effect is more acute, where the streets are narrower and the fabric provides for less ventilation.
-Dense buildings and narrow streets create urban canyons, preventing heat from escaping and interrupting air flow.
-Transportation infrastructure and buildings give off heat in the form of exhaust and particulate matter, which becomes trapped by the dense streets and buildings.
-And as vegetation is replaced with materials like concrete and asphalt city-wide, more radiant heat from sunlight is absorbed during the day and radiated back at night.
+Inland and in southern districts, streets are narrower and the fabric provides for less ventilation and opportunity for street trees and vegetation between buildings.
+Dense buildings, street grid orientation, and narrow streets create urban canyons and prevent heat from escaping and interrupt air flow.
+Transportation infrastructure and buildings give off heat in the form of exhaust and particulate